Sjögren’s Syndrome

 Tests

-Our goal is to diagnose Sjögren’s syndrome during its earliest stages in hopes of preventing or reducing complications.
+Our goal is to diagnose Sjögren’s syndrome during its earliest stages in hopes of improving and managing symptoms.
 Though dry eyes and mouth may be early signs of Sjögren’s syndrome, these symptoms may indicate another condition.
+Many diseases can mimic Sjögren’s Syndrome, so you will likely be tested for additional conditions.
 Your evaluation will include a comprehensive review of your medical history, a comprehensive physical exam, and the following tests:

 Blood Tests